Russia says it will take nothing less but NATO expansion ban

 The talks in Geneva and a related NATO-Russia meeting in Brussels last week were held as Russia has amassed an estimated 100,000 troops near Ukraine in what the West fears might herald an invasion.

-In a move that further beefs up forces near Ukraine, Russia has moved an unspecified number of troops from the country’s far east to its ally Belarus for major war games this month.
-Belarus shares a border with Ukraine.
+In a move that further beefs up forces near Ukraine, Russia has sent an unspecified number of troops from the country’s far east to its ally Belarus, which shares a border with Ukraine, for major war games next month.
+Ukrainian officials have said that Moscow could use Belarusian territory to launch a potential multi-pronged invasion.

+The Russian Defense Ministry said Wednesday that some of its troops already have arrived in Belarus for the Allied Resolve 2022 drills.
+It said the exercise will be held at five firing ranges and other areas in Belarus and also involve four Belarusian air bases.

 Amid the soaring tensions, U.S. Secretary of State Antony Blinken visited Ukraine on Wednesday to reassure it of Western support in the face of what he called “relentless” Russian aggression.